prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 ##### Global Bid Adapter Parameters

+PBS supports two scenarios:

-If a bid adapter has a parameter that is the same across all imp[] entries, it can be supplied
+1. If a bid adapter has a parameter that is the same across all imp[] entries, it can be supplied on `ext.prebid.bidderparams.BIDDER`:

 ```json
 {